 Uluru Statement from the Heart

 Christies Beach Baptist Church has adopted an Acknowledgement of Country that includes the desire to see the Uluru Statement from the Heart adopted into the Australian Constitution.
 This expresses our desire to be good neighbours to our First Nation brothers and sisters.
-We do not instruct our members on how to vote in referendums or elections, but we do encourage our church and its networks to give prayerful consideration to what is required of all Australians to be truly neighbourly in 2023.
+The Uluru Statement from the Heart is an invitation from First Nations people to all Australians to walk together towards a better future.

 CBBC acknowledges that we live on the traditional land of the Kaurna people.
 We recognise, respect, and will listen to the spiritual experiences of their relationship with country, land, sky, and waters.
 We respect the strength and richness of Aboriginal culture and their elders, past, present, and emerging.
 We commit to be allies on a journey of healing towards true Reconciliation and unity in our future together, including seeing the Uluru Statement from the Heart adopted into the Australian constitution.